List of The Magic School Bus episodes

 This is a list of episodes of the children's television series The Magic School Bus, which is based on the series of books of the same name written by Joanna Cole and Bruce Degen.
+The series aired on PBS for four seasons, from Sunday September 11th, 1994 to Monday December 8th, 1997.

 The show's continuity is not necessarily dependent on the order in which the episodes aired.
 In the first episode aired ("Gets Lost In Space"), Arnold mentions that the class has already been inside a rotten log ("Meets the Rot Squad") and to the bottom of the ocean (various episodes, including "Gets Eaten", "Blows Its Top", and "Ups and Downs").